cloudmesh/useful-introduction_to_cloud-2015/_sources/parallel.txt

 in the first parameter.
 The second one executes it in parallel.
 Instead of just presenting you with a bare bones program we present you with some additional features that are worth noting and may come in handy in future.
-THis includes the availability of a named stopwatch and the ability to read configuration parameters easily from a yaml file.
-Sometimes it is allso nice to have very visible debug messages that we create with a banner function.
-Reults are often more readable when using the python pprint fucntion instead of just the print function.
-This is especially true when we print datastructures such as arrays and dicts.
+This includes the availability of a named stopwatch and the ability to read configuration parameters easily from a yaml file.
+Sometimes it is also nice to have very visible debug messages that we create with a banner function.
+Results are often more readable when using the python pprint function instead of just the print function.
+This is especially true when we print data-structures such as arrays and dicts.
 Next we will present the program and explain a selected number of features by commenting them in the code.
 We assume you know by now elementary python.